|Created:||3 years ago|

 Preparing for Life Pods

-You will get warning a little while before each life pod lands.
-First you will learn what it needs, then later where it will land, and then finally you will learn exactly when it's coming.
-Build Radars to increase the lead time of all three warnings.
+Build Radars to get warning a little while before each life pod lands.
+First you will learn what it needs, then later where it will land, exactly when it's coming, and finally how much it will need.
+Build more Radars to increase the lead time of all warnings.
 When the life pod crash lands it will destroy everything underneath it.
 Don't stand under a falling spaceship.

 Maintaining Life Pods

-Each life pod works just like a regular assembling machine, with a single recipe turning its needed ingredient into Repair Points (don't try to change the recipe).
+Each life pod works just like a regular assembling machine, with a single recipe turning its needed ingredient into Repair Points.
 The pod consumes Repair Points at a regular rate, and if it has none left it begins taking 1 damage per second.
 Each pod begins with 10 humans aboard; every time the pod loses 10% of its health (1000HP), a human dies.
 Pods with excess Repair Points will consume them faster and heal themselves, but dead humans cannot be repaired.

 Later life pods will require more advanced materials, require more resources per second, and land further away than earlier ones.